-The 3,600 square foot convenience store provides space for fresh foods and deli items, a selection of fisheries supplies, and a small kitchen/grill.
+The new 3,600 Sq Ft convenience store provides space for fresh foods and deli items, a selection of fisheries supplies, and a small kitchen/grill.
 The store carries three kinds of gasoline - regular, unleaded, and ethanol-free - as well as diesel.
 Any additional gas and cigarette tax revenues generated at this location will be in addition to that.